José Zalazar: International career

 Zalazar obtained a total of 29 caps for the Uruguay national team.
 Having made his official debut on 13 June 1984 against England in a 2–0 win, he was part of the squad at the 1986 FIFA World Cup, making his only appearance of the tournament during the second half of a group stage 1–6 loss to Denmark.

 Zalazar also played six matches during the 1994 World Cup qualification process, his last representing Uruguay, which did not qualify.

 Personal life

-Zalazar have three sons and all of them are footballers.
-His eldest son Kuki Zalazar is a former Spanish youth international and currently plays as forward for AD Ceuta FC.
-Rodrigo Zalazar is a Uruguayan international and currently plays as a midfielder for Portuguese club Braga while youngest son Mauro Zalazar also plays as a midfielder for German club Schalke 04.
+Zalazar has three sons and all of them are footballers.
+His eldest son Kuki Zalazar is a former Spanish youth international and currently plays as forward for Ceuta.
+Rodrigo Zalazar is a Uruguayan international and currently plays as a midfielder for Portuguese club Sporting CP, while his youngest son Mauro Zalazar also plays as a midfielder for German club Schalke 04.